layeredqueuing/dist/README.md

-  gd-devel (optional for png/jpeg output), texlive (optional for documentation), texlive-epsf (optional for documentation), xfig (optional for documentation), fig2dev (optional for documentation),
+  gd-devel (optional for png/jpeg output), texlive (optional for documentation), texlive-epsf (optional for documentation), fig2dev (optional for documentation).

-  On Redhat (Fedora, Centos,...), use "sudo dnf install {program}".
+  On Redhat (Fedora, Centos,...), use "dnf install {program}".
   On Ubuntu, use "apt-get install {program}".
-  On MinGW, use pacman ????
+  On MinGW, use "pacman install {program}".
   On MacOS, use "port install {program}", or fink ???, or brew ????